kelvinq0xff/website-change-detector/README.md

 3. The script will generate an HTML report named `result-YYYY-MM-DD.html` in the same directory, showing any detected changes.

-## How it works

-1. The script reads URLs from the specified input file.
-2. For each URL, it:
-   - Loads the website using Selenium WebDriver in headless mode
-   - Compares the current content with the previously saved content
-   - If changes are detected, it highlights the differences and updates the HTML report
-   - Saves the new content for future comparisons

 ## Output

 The generated HTML report includes:
 - Links to the checked websites
 - Highlighted text showing additions and deletions

-## Notes

-- The script creates a `website_log` directory to store the latest version of each checked website's content.
-- Ensure you have the necessary permissions to read from and write to the script's directory.

 ## Author